scuzzydude/asimov/asimov.md

 Most agents are concerned with an artist's legacy of genius.
 It's a simple equation -- the more people that appreciated an artist's talent, the higher the demand for his product (expression of genius) and consequently the higher his income will be, and the higher the agent's income will be.
 But long term, what is better for an artist, good product or income?

-....
-Examples ....
+[....
+Examples -- artists that totally jumped the shark ....]{.mark}

 Is there a way we can balance income in the present against legacy of genius and reward both the artists and the agent?

 A **scoot of agency** (**SOA**) would work like this.
-A scoot is created for a creative artists (with his participation) and the scootee hires an agent[^20].
+A scoot is minted for a creative artists (with their participation) and the scootee hires an agent[^20].
 This could be at the sole discretion of the scootee or an elective process by the scootage.
-The standard might be that the scoot of agency earns twice the standard agent's percentage of an artists work -- so for the example, 20%.
-This amount is highly variable, it just needs to be a greater percentage than agents in that particular field of talent charge.
+The standard might be that the scoot of agency earns twice the standard agent's percentage of an artist's work -- so for the example, 20%.
+This amount is highly variable, it just needs to be a greater percentage than what agents in that particular field of talent charge.

 Income to the SOA is paid out to an agent at his standard rate, for an example 10%.
 This leaves 10% of the income held by the scoot.
 With that 10% the scootee may buy the scoot on open market, decreasing dilution which should increase the value of the scoot in terms of asimov.
 This is purely a function of income in the present.
 Or, based on the elective direction of the scootage (which in many cases will be in the majority control of the artist) it may keep some or all of the 10% as a reserve.
-An actor may use the reserve to finance his own film projects, or a musician may use it to free himself from dependence on a record label.
+An actor may use the reserve to finance his own film projects, or a musician may use it to free himself from dependence on a record label, and I guess artists buy paint and canvas.

 We tie an agent's performance to legacy of genius when they are hired by awarding options to buy some amount of scoot at the price when they are hired, and right to sell those options back to the scoot at market price either at the end of a term, or when the relationship is terminated.

 There will be two types of players in the trade of SOA.
-Speculators in vanity -- who feel the artist may not have long term genius, but will have a high income for some period during their lifetimes.
+Speculators in vanity -- who feel the artist may not have long term genius but will have a high income for some period during their lifetimes.
 And investors in genius -- people who feel the artist will leave a mark on a culture beyond their lifetimes.

 An artist with a liquid pool of scoot should be able to gauge what the public sentiment is by the direction from polling or formal elections by the scootage.
 Direction to decrease dilution would be an indicator that the world thinks his talent is transient.
 Direction to invest income in future projects would be a good indicator that the world thinks he might have some lasting genius.